Cookies on this website

 Home heating

-The energy industry is leading the transition to Net Zero homes, and many energy retail companies provide information on the products and services that they offer on their websites.
+The energy industry is leading the transition to net zero homes, and many energy companies, including retail companies, provide information on the products and services that they offer on their websites.

-Replacing the UK’s fossil fuel heating systems with low-carbon technologies must become an infrastructure priority if we are to protect UK households from volatile international gas prices and boost energy security, all while levelling-up the UK with domestic manufacturing and new jobs.
+Replacing the UK’s fossil fuel heating systems with low-carbon technologies must become an infrastructure priority if we are to protect UK households from volatile international gas prices, lower energy bills, and boost energy security, all while supporting economic growth in the UK and new jobs.

 Home heating represents 17% of the UK’s total emissions output